tlevine/earthmover/readme.md

-Earthmover is a way of writing concise, modular programs for extracting data from messy sources like websites.
+Earthmover provides a way of writing concise, modular programs for extracting data from messy sources like websites.
 It has four components, each of which can be used independently of the others.